ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ## **Functions**
-### Limit the amount of function parameters (2 or less)
+### Function arguments (2 or less ideally)
+Limiting the amount of function parameters is incredibly important because it makes testing your function easier.
+Having more than three leads to a combinatorial explosion where you have to test tons of different cases with each separate argument.

+Zero arguments is the ideal case.
+One or two arguments is ok, and three should be avoided.
+Anything more than that should be consolidated.
+Usually, if you have more than two arguments then your function is trying to do too much.
+In cases where it's not, most of the time a higher-level object will suffice as an argument.

-Use an object if you are finding yourself needing a lot of parameters.
+Since JavaScript allows us to make objects on the fly, without a lot of class boilerplate, you can use an object if you are finding yourself needing a lot of arguments.

 **Bad:**
 ```javascript